Pyroxenium/Basalt/docs/objects/Pane.md

 main:addPane():setSize("parent.w - 2", 1):setPosition(2, 6):setBackground(false, "\183", colors.purple)
 ```

-You can also do that in y instead of x direction.
+You can also do that in the y direction instead of the x direction.